vesta-webtrees-2-custom-modules/vesta_shared_places/README.md

 This is a webtrees 2.x module - It cannot be used with webtrees 1.x.
 For its webtrees 1.x counterpart, see [here](https://github.com/ric2016/shared_places).

+## Overview: Location data management

-See [here](https://github.com/vesta-webtrees-2-custom-modules/vesta_common/blob/master/docs/LocationData.md) for an overview of location data management in webtrees.
+See [here](https://github.com/vesta-webtrees-2-custom-modules/vesta_common/blob/master/docs/LocationData.md) for an overview of location data management in webtrees, including different use cases for shared places.

 ## Contents